 About

 I started my career as a high school social studies teacher in Gwinnett County, Georgia, and spent almost seven years in the classroom before completing my doctoral work in teacher education at the University of Georgia and joining the faculty at Gettysburg College in 2008.
-My work at Gettysburg is focused on helping students understand the complexities of teaching and education policy, and helping them shape their own educational philosophies; I also teach a seminar for first-year students that exposes them to the American blues and folk music tradition and helps them explore the various ways people have used music to express themselves politically and agitate for social change.
-After earning tenure in 2014 I served as chair of the Education Department for three years, where I helped rebuild our curriculum and coordinated the establishment of a new minor in Educational Studies, and later served as chair of Interdisciplinary Studies before beginning a second tour as chair of Education in 2019.
-Now I’m a member of the Department of Public Policy.
-From 2014-17 I wrote a regular column for Education Week as the “K-12 Contrarian.”
+In the past, my work at Gettysburg was focused on helping students understand the complexities of teaching and education policy and helping them shape their own educational philosophies; these days my focus has shifted to teaching political philosophy and situating education reform in broader political and historical contexts.
+For over a decade now I have been teaching a seminar for first-year students that exposes them to the American blues and folk music tradition and helps them explore the various ways people have used music to express themselves politically and agitate for social change.
+I have also taught courses in the foundations of education, educational psychology, social studies methods, the politics of higher education, and on the politics of teaching history in troubled (and troubling) times.

 Straight From the Fridge